magina2019/cyclone/README.md

 ## Licensing

-Cyclone is licensed under the Apache License, Version 2.0.
+Cyclones is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE) for the full license text.